riddlesio/merchant-legal/dailylunch-privacy-policy.md

 - The right to object to processing of your personal data;
 - The right to data portability.

-If you want to exercise one of your rights, please contact us at info@snackbox.lt.
+If you want to exercise one of your rights, please contact us at info@healthfoodwall.com.
 We will get back to you within 1 month from the receipt of your request.
-Please note that when you have an Account, you can also access and rectify your personal data from there.
+When you use our mobile app, you can also access and rectify some of your personal data from there.

 If there is a dispute, we prefer to resolve it mutually.
-If we are unable to find a solution together, you can submit a complaint to the Lithuanian data protection authority (the SDPI).
+If we are unable to find a solution together, you can submit a complaint to the Lithuanian data protection authority.

-## Third party websites
+## Third-party websites

-This Privacy Notice does not apply to third party websites that are connected to our Service through hyperlinks.
-We cannot guarantee you that those third party websites process your personal data in a safe or responsible way.
-If you land on a third party website by clicking on a hyperlink on our website, we recommend that you read the privacy statement of the third party website to be informed on how they process your personal data.
+Our website or mobile app may contain hyperlinks to third-party websites.
+Our privacy policy does not apply to any of those third-party websites.
+Therefore, we cannot guarantee that those third-party websites process your personal data in a safe or responsible way.
+If you land on a third-party website by clicking on a hyperlink, we recommend that you read the privacy policy of this third-party website to be informed on how they process your personal data.

 ## Updates to this Privacy Notice

-This Privacy Notice may be updated periodically to reflect changes in our personal information practices with respect to the Service, or changes in the applicable law.
-We will post a notice in the App to notify you in advance of material changes to our Privacy Notice and indicate at the top of the notice when it was most recently updated.
+The services we offer might change from time to time.
+Laws and regulations may change as well.
+Therefore, we may update this privacy policy periodically without prior notice to you.
+We will publish the revised privacy policy on our website and/or in our app.
+We recommend that you check our privacy policy regularly to stay informed of changes that may affect you.
+If the way we process your personal data changes significantly, we may communicate these changes directly to you through the app, messages on the fridge or per email.